 Qualifications for teaching in Further Education

-To teach in Further Education (FE), you need a combination of subject knowledge and teaching skills.
+To train others in Further Education (FE), you need a combination of subject knowledge and teaching skills.
 However, the specific qualifications you need to start will depend on what subject you intend to teach.
-Crucially, you do not always need a university degree to become a teacher.
+Crucially, you do not always need a university degree to become a trainer.
 For many vocational roles, your work history and industry experience are your most valuable credentials.
 This page outlines the standard entry requirements for the sector.

 Subject specialist qualifications